 Time matters.
 Sending emails on particular days of the week and at specific times of the day may influence the open rates and response rates.
 That’s what has been proven by many studies.
-However, a major part of the research considers optimal delivery time for email newsletters.
+However, a major part of the research considers the best delivery time for email newsletters.
 Newsletters and cold emails are not the same, so can we apply those newsletter studies to cold emails as well?
-What is the optimal time for sending cold emails?
+What is the best time to send email campaign?

 How many ‘most effective’ cold email templates have you already seen on the web?
 How many of them do you know by heart?
 The ‘most effective’ phrase means that it worked great for a person who used it in the first place.